Dina Pronicheva: Third escape, hospitalization and imprisonment

-Pronicheva testifies that again on 23 February 1942 the Gestapo came to take her away, but she hid in the attic and they did not find her, then she ran into the forest.
+Pronicheva testified that again on 23 February 1942 the Gestapo came to take her away, but she hid in the attic and they did not find her, then she ran into the forest.
 At the Darnytsia bridge she did not have to show a pass, as she used a letter about her needing to attend hospital.
 She then stayed with several people and spent nights in attics, cellars, lavatories and ruins until she was picked up in the street and taken to hospital.

 After leaving hospital she went to Shuliavka, where she was identified and captured.
 She was then held in Lukyanivska Prison for twenty-eight days.

 Fourth escape and theatrical work

-Pronicheva testified at the trial that at Lukianivka prison a policeman named Mitia freed her, revealed himself to be a partisan and left her near the Kalinin hospital.
+Pronicheva testified at the trial that at Lukianivka prison a policeman named Mitia freed her, revealed himself to be a partisan, and left her near the Kalinin hospital.
 She then left for Bila Tserkva, where she stayed with an acquaintance of her husband who thought she was Russian.
 She then attempted to work as a German translator in Rokytne, but was thought to be a Jew and persecuted, so she left.
 She worked in the theater.
 In the summer of 1943, Pronicheva and the Shevchenko Theatre arrived in Ruzhyn, where 38 Jews lived in a ghetto and worked as tailors.
-She fed them secretly, but she witnessed all but three being executed.
+She fed them secretly, but witnessed all but three being executed.
 She continued to work in the theater until the arrival of the Red Army on 28 December 1943.